chaos-polymtl/lethe/doc/source/examples/dem/rectangular-hopper/rectangular-hopper.rst

 Lagrangian physical properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The total number of particles in this simulation is 40740 with a diameter of 2.24 mm.
+The total number of particles in this simulation is 40740.
+All particles have a diameter of 2.24 mm.

+The following properties are chosen according to the Anand et al. paper :

+* Uniform distribution of spherical particles
+* Diameter (2.24 mm)
+* Density of glass (2.5 g/cm³)
+* Restitution coefficient of particle-particle (0.94)
+* Restitution coefficient of particle-wall (0.90)
+* Friction coefficient of particle-particle (0.2)

 .. code-block:: text